swiss-seismological-service/scrtdd/README.md

 #### 2.2.4 Using ph2dt

 It is possible to use ph2dt utility to perform the clustering.
 It this case the scrtdd configuration `step2options.clusteing.*` will not be used.
-Instead, ph2dt will be run to generate dt.ct file, and for each entry in the generated dt.ct file the cross correlation will be performed and the relative dt.cc file created.
+Instead, ph2dt will be run to generate dt.ct file, and for each entry in the generated dt.ct file the cross-correlation will be performed and the relative dt.cc file created.

 ```
 scrtdd --reloc-profile profileName --use-ph2dt /some/path/ph2dt.inp [--ph2dt-path /some/path/ph2dt]